 Over the past few years, whilst helping other people address their chronic anxiety issues, I have seen many who have experienced the most appalling thoughts that have scared them terribly.
 Common intrusive thoughts with high anxiety levels are that you may hurt yourself or others, especially those close to you.
-Several ladies have expressed their suitability as mothers, because they have had a fleeting thought of harming their children in some way.
+Several ladies have expressed their suitability as mothers because they have had a fleeting thought of harming their children in some way.
 They believe that if they are capable of thinking these thoughts, then they must be capable of carrying out the suggestions of them.
 One lady was so scared that she asked her husband to take care of the kids as much as possible, and she kept her distance.

 I must say at this point, that it is highly unlikely you would ever carry out an action related to these kinds of thoughts and it doesn’t mean you are going crazy.

 You may actually love your children so much and be feeling worried about your ability to cope.
-A thought about harming your children could purely be centred around your love for them and a feeling of helplessness.
+A thought about harming your children could purely be centered around your love for them and a feeling of helplessness.